Time-varying Mixing Matrix Design for Energy-efficient Decentralized Federated Learning: Lower-level optimization under unicast communication

 Problem \eqref{eq:budgeted probabilities design} is similar to problem (19) in \cite{Chiu23JSAC}, with the key difference that constraint \eqref{eq: unicast K=1 constraint hetero} imposes a ``per-node cost constraint'', whereas the latter enforces a total cost constraint.
-In each iteration, we solve an instance of \eqref{eq:budgeted probabilities design} with an increasing value of \( k \).
-Each instance is a linear SDP and can therefore be solved in polynomial time with respect to \#matrices \( k \) and \#nodes $m$.
-Since the optimal solution from iteration \( k-1 \) remains feasible for iteration \( k \), the objective value \( \rho_k \) is non-increasing.
-Assume that the random oracle guarantees $\rho_k < 1$ within at most $O(m)$ iterations, a property that can be verified for every oracle we consider for a sufficiently large $D$; see Lemma~\ref{lem:finiteness}.
-Once $\rho_k < 1$, there are two possibilities: \begin{itemize} \item If \( \rho_k \) decreases by at least \( \delta \) in every iteration, then the algorithm terminates after at most \( O(1/\delta) \) iterations. \item Otherwise, the algorithm stops at some iteration \( k^* \) where the improvement becomes negligible, i.e., \end{itemize} Therefore, the total running time of Algorithm~\ref{alg:randomized-W for unicast} is polynomial in \#nodes $m$ and \( \delta^{-1} \).
+After having a set of $K_{max}$ candidate mixing matrices, we solve \eqref{eq:budgeted probabilities design}, which an SDP.
+Therefore, the total running time of Algorithm~\ref{alg:randomized-W for unicast new} is polynomial in $m$ and $K_{\max}$.

-Algorithm~\ref{alg:randomized-W for unicast} provides a unified framework that encompasses the approaches proposed in several prior works.
-Each of these algorithms can be implemented using Algorithm~\ref{alg:randomized-W for unicast}, equipped with different random graph oracles and suitably modified optimization objectives: \begin{itemize} \item \cite{MATCHA22} and \cite{WangSahuJoshiKar20} introduce Matching Decomposition Sampling, which optimizes the distribution over sets of matchings. \item \cite{Chiu23JSAC} proposes Laplacian Matrix Sampling, which computes an optimal distribution over a set of (spectral) sparsifiers; \item \cite{Herrera25OJCS} presents BASS, which designs a distribution over collision-free subgraphs to accelerate communication. \end{itemize} For our unicast cost model, we propose to use the following random graph generator: first, in each iteration $k$ draw a random regular graph $H_k$ with degree then let $G_k=(V, E\cap E(H_k))$.
+Algorithm~\ref{alg:randomized-W for unicast new} provides a unified framework that encompasses the approaches proposed in several prior works.
+Each of these algorithms can be implemented using Algorithm~\ref{alg:randomized-W for unicast new}, equipped with different graph oracles and suitably modified optimization objectives: \begin{itemize} \item \cite{MATCHA22} introduces Matching Decomposition Sampling, which optimizes the distribution over sets of matchings. \item \cite{Chiu23JSAC} proposes Laplacian Matrix Sampling, which computes an optimal distribution over a set of (spectral) sparsifiers; \item \cite{Herrera25OJCS} presents BASS, which designs a distribution over collision-free subgraphs; \item \cite{zhang2024energyefficient} proposes a Ramanujan topology for fully connected base topology, and a greedy heuristic for general base topology by iteratively solving \eqref{eq:sdp-weight-design} and removing the link with the minimum absolute weight. \end{itemize} Below, we present a layered graph construction oracle with performance guarantee.